vivianmiranda/cocoa3_testing/README.md

 1. [Via Conda](#required_packages_conda) (easier, best)
 2. [Via Cocoa's internal cache](#required_packages_cache) (slow, not advisable)

 We also provide the docker image whovian-cocoa to promote the installation of Cocoa on Windows/MacOS.
-See Appendix [The whovian-cocoa docker container](#appendix_jupyter_whovian) for further instructions.
+For further instructions, refer to the Appendix [whovian-cocoa docker container](#appendix_jupyter_whovian).

 ### Via Conda <a name="required_packages_conda"></a>

 We assume here the user has previously installed either [Minicoda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/individual).
-If this is not the case, then refer to the [Miniconda Installation](#overview_miniconda) appendix for further instructions.
+If this is not the case, then refer to the Appendix [Miniconda Installation](#overview_miniconda) for further instructions.

 Type the following commands to create the cocoa Conda environment.